masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 = How to create a multi step form using Contact Form 7? =

 Just install our Plugin.
-It will only take 5 mins to create a multi-step form using our Plugin
+It will only take 5 mins to create a multi-step form using our Plugin. <a href="https://youtu.be/7Ucrx_ttGdM">Check this Step by Step video</a>.

+= How to publish a post or custom post using Contact Form 7? =

+Just install our Plugin.
+It will only take 5 mins to create such a form.</a>.

 =  =

 == Screenshots ==